rich1143/C-strings/Tips_and_suggestions.md

     well onto the second page, where the correct ones almost all fit nicely on a single page.
-This may be partly due to the increased tendency of broken programs to have print code and commented code, but I think it more generally reflects a lack of clarity.
+This may be partly due to the increased tendency of broken programs to have print code and commented code, but probably more generally reflects a lack of clarity.

 Several people got lost in their array indices, and some remained
     lost there throughout.
 This is a nice example of a problem where